openmpp/main/bin/README.openm.win.txt

 You don't need bison and flex to build or run openM++ models.
 If you want to build omc (openM++ compiler) then you must have bison and flex.

+Copy of licences for above products can be found at ../openm/licences subfolder.